|

 Michał Dereziński

 Email: derezin at umich edu I am an Assistant Professor of Computer Science and Engineering at the University of Michigan.
-Previously, I was a postdoctoral fellow in the Department of Statistics at the University of California, Berkeley, and a research fellow at the Simons Institute for the Theory of Computing (Fall 2018, Foundations of Data Science program).
+Previously, I was a postdoctoral fellow in the Department of Statistics at the University of California, Berkeley, and a research fellow at the Simons Institute for the Theory of Computing.
 I obtained my Ph.D. in Computer Science at the University of California, Santa Cruz, advised by professor Manfred Warmuth.
-My research is focused on developing scalable randomized algorithms with robust statistical guarantees for machine learning, data science and optimization.
+My research is focused on the theoretical foundations of randomized algorithms for machine learning, optimization, and data science.
 Prior to UCSC, I completed Master's degrees in mathematics and computer science at the University of Warsaw.
-I also interned at a variety of Silicon Valley research labs (e.g. Microsoft, Yahoo, eBay), working on projects ranging from online learning to large-scale distributed optimization.
-Research interests: Machine learning theory and algorithms, high-dimensional statistics, continuous and combinatorial optimization, randomized linear algebra, determinantal point processes, random matrix theory |
+Research interests: Foundations of machine learning (ML), stochastic optimization, randomized numerical linear algebra (RandNLA), high-dimensional statistics, and random matrix theory (RMT).
+To learn more about some of my interests, check out this tutorial on RandNLA for ML. |

 Updates |